lalamove/challenge/mobile.md

 Production ready solution that you are proud of.

 ## Technical Requirement
-- Source code must be stored in a git repository (you can send us github or bitbucket link)
+- Source code must be stored in a Git repository (you can send us github or bitbucket link)
 - For public repos:
 	- Avoid words `lalamove` and `challenge`
 	- Do not copy-paste any part of this file (task, API documentation, etc.)
 	- This is needed to prevent other candidates from finding your solution
 - App should cache deliveries (Cached deliveries should be available offline)
-- Could retrieve up to maximum 20 items per API call
+- Should implement pagination, retrieve up to 20 items per page
 - Candidates are free to use any libraries

 * ### iOS Engineer